 Customers can be better served by being offered the right value-added services at the right time.
 ERP solutions allows sales teams to be much more confident in the data they’ve got on customers because they can more closely rely on the information that’s stored in the system.
 With such information on hand, they can offer services such as special discounts that can boost sales.

 These types of tools are essential to the success of small to mid-sized distributor companies.
-Monpellier offer customised ERP solutions such as Sage and Pegasus that can help improve customer service, make order processing more efficient and increase sales.
+Monpellier offer customised ERP solutions such as Microsoft, Sage and Pegasus that can help improve customer service, make order processing more efficient and increase sales.

 Now, you might be thinking ”does my company really need to implement a new ERP solution?”.
 Well, here are our top five reasons why you should: